GSA-TTS/identity-handbook/_articles/glossary.md

 An identity record present in the database that is missing one or more of the attributes included in an analysis that causes a search error and renders that record invalid for the purpose of the analysis.

 ### OTP
-**One Time Password**
+**One-time password**
 Token valid for one use.
+This token can be alphanumeric (using letters and numbers) or numeric (using only numbers).
 See https://en.wikipedia.org/wiki/One-time_password
+* Never use **one-time password**, **OTP**, or **TOTP** in the interface.
+Instead, **use "one-time code"** to refer to any (numeric or alphanumeric) OTP sent to confirm device ownership.

 ### Passcode
 A **passcode** works like a password but uses only numbers.
 In previous iterations, Login.gov used **one-time passcode** to refer to the six-digit code sent during phone confirmation.
 However, usability tests suggested that the one-two sequence of **two-factor authentication** and **one-time passcode** might be misleading to non-experts.
-* In technical documentation, use **one-time passcode** on first reference, OTP on second.
+* In technical documentation, use **one-time passcode** on first reference to numeric codes, OTP on second.
 Don’t use **one-time password** or **TOTP** unless it is clearly explained as an alternate term.
 * Never use these alternatives in the interface.
-Instead, **use "security code"** to refer to any OTP sent to confirm device ownership.
+Instead, **use "one-time code"** to refer to any (numeric or alphanumeric) OTP sent to confirm device ownership.

 ### Password
 A collection of random characters (words and numerals) or short words used to access an account.
 It has no spaces.
 A **passphrase** is a password with spaces in it. **For interface copy, we will use "password" over "passphrase,"** which might be more technically accurate but is likely less recognizable to the intended enduser.